uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 Effect runs (currently count=0)
 ```

-Now click the button a few times - you will see that on each rerender the effect is executed:
+Now click the button a few times—you will see that on each rerender the effect is executed:

 ```
 Effect runs (currently count=1)